ipfs-inactive/dev-team-enablement/README.md

-# Testing Working Group (Developer Experience/Enablement, QA, Testing, Support)
+# Developer Experience Working Group

 ## Notice

 This WG is in the process of being shut down!
 Further information will be here shortly.

 ## Dashboards